 Keep in mind that additional investment income was generated in FY07, as well as being generated this fiscal year.

-So, the questions to be answered in just a few weeks are these: Will the district recognize its stash of bond investment income as operating funds in order to wipe away the FY09 negative balance on the October Five-Year Forecast?
-Or, will the district hide its investment income under the mattress and continue to claim that the end is near?
+So, the questions to be answered in just a few weeks are these: Why has the district refused to recognize its stash of bond investment income as operating funds in order to wipe away the FY09 negative balance on the October Five-Year Forecast?
+Why are the superintendent, board, and now Olentangy for Kids, pushing an issue that is not needed?
+Don't they respect the community anymore?